visgl/luma.gl/docs/api-reference/core/luma.md

 # luma

 The [`luma`](/docs/api-reference/core/luma) namespace provides luma.gl applications
-with the ability to register GPU Device backends and create `Device` class instances using the registered backends.
+with the ability to create `Device` class instances against GPU `Adapters` that bring support for different GPU backends such as WebGPU and WebGL.

-The returned [`Device`](/docs/api-reference/core/device) instances provides luma.gl applications with a complete GPU API.
+The returned [`Device`](/docs/api-reference/core/device) instances provide luma.gl applications with a complete GPU API.

 ## Device Registration